Decorating cake can be a really fun creative outlet or pure torture. This cake-decorating starter kit is the perfect first step.

 Over the years I've made more cakes than I can actually remember.
 Here are some that I've grabbed photos of.
 If you want a tutorial on how I made these cakes, seriously reach out!
 I'd love to create a video or workshop based on what you guys want help with.

-Starting with a 5" round cake, we added splashes of colored buttercream on the outside and then used our bend scraper to just blend them together.
+Starting with a 5" round cake, we added plain white buttercream and then splashes of colored buttercream on the outside.
+Using our bench scraper to just blend them together.
 Little stressful when you start blending, but then it all comes together so beautifully.

 Unicorns are every little girl's dream, and this cake turned out amazing.
 The horn and earns were made with our marshmallow fondant and then sprayed with edible gold paint.
 The eyes were painted with an edible gold pen.
 Buttercream swirled mane set off the look.